awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_1_AWS_Account_Setup/2_account_structure.md

 10. The member account will receive an email showing success:
 ![Images/AWSOrg14.png](/Cost/100_1_AWS_Account_Setup/Images/AWSOrg14.png)

-11. The master account will also receive email notification of success:
+11. The management account will also receive email notification of success:
 ![Images/AWSOrg15.png](/Cost/100_1_AWS_Account_Setup/Images/AWSOrg15.png)

 Repeat the steps above for each additional member account in your organization.